Finleap/engineering.finleap.com/content/posts/2020-02-27-eks-fargate-terraform.md

 {{< / highlight >}}

 ## Step 4 - see if it works
-When all these ressources are deployed, we can use `kubectl` to see if everything is up and running.
+When all these resources are deployed, we can use `kubectl` to see if everything is up and running.
 Run the following command in your terminal:

 `kubectl get ingress/2048-ingress -n 2048-game`